OctopusDeploy/Architecture/Octopus Server/Retention/TargetRetention.md

 ## Package Cache

 There is a package cache on the target so that the package does not need to be re-acquired on each deployment.
 This applies to both directly acquired from a feed or via the Octopus Server.
-This cache is also used to calculated delta compression diffs and reconstruct packages.
+This cache is also used to calculate delta compression diffs and reconstruct packages.

 *Note*: The [server file (package) cache](..\FileCache.md) cleanup works differently.